-The following requirements must be met in order to be eligible for acceptance into the North Central Missouri College PN to ADN Program (Trenton, Maryville, & online):
+The following requirements must be met in order to be eligible for acceptance into the North Central Missouri College ADN Program (Trenton, Maryville, & online):

-PN to ADN REQUIREMENTS
+ADN REQUIREMENTS

-- Accepted as an NCMC student - Nursing Application and notarized Waiver Form - Pre-Entrance Test ATI TEAS Test taken within the last 2 years - Minimum score of 58.7% is required to be considered for acceptance - Early acceptance (March) requires minimum score of 67.1% - o Maximum number of attempts is 3 per calendar year
+- Accepted as an NCMC student - Nursing Application and notarized Waiver Form - Pre-Entrance Test ATI TEAS Test taken within the last 2 years - Minimum score of 58.7% is required to be considered for acceptance - Early acceptance (March) requires minimum score of 67.1% - Maximum number of attempts is 3 per calendar year - Applicants must wait 30 days between testing dates

-- Applicants must wait 30 days between testing dates - If a student tests more than one time in a 30-day period, the second test score will be void - Current PN Unencumbered License - Current PN students have until December of the PN to ADN program year to pass PN boards - Must be IV Certified - Must have a cumulative grade point average of 2.0 from high school or college - All university or college coursework attempted will be considered when determining a student's cumulative grade point average - College transcript supersedes high school transcript - Admission is contingent upon maintaining a 2.0 cumulative grade point average - Applicant must be in good academic standing with NCMC - Complete pre-requisite classes with a "C" or greater (must be completed at least by the semester prior to the nursing program starting): - o Anatomy & Physiology 8 credit hours with a lab - Can be taken as two separate 4 credit hour courses with lab - If applicant is transferring in credit from another institution and A&P is not equal to 8 credit hours with lab, a biological science or chemistry course will be required to bring total credits to 8. - General Psychology 3 credit hours - Speech 3 credit hours - English I 3 credit hours - Admission is contingent upon completing a satisfactory background check, negative drug screening and completion of all required immunizations - Any applicant who has been convicted of felonies and/or misdemeanors must discuss this matter with the Director of the PN to ADN Program - If an applicant's drug screen is positive, the student must submit written proof of a current prescription for the appropriate medication.
-Failure to provide documentation will result in the student's dismissal from the program - o If an applicant has graduated the NCMC PN program within the last year, they will not need to complete the background check for the PN to ADN program, only the drug screening.
+- If a student tests more than one time in a 30-day period, the second test score will be void - Unencumbered current license as an LPN with IV certification - Students graduating from a PN program after June 1 of the current year have until November 1 of the ADN program to submit proof of an unencumbered LPN license with IV certification - If currently licensed at the time of application, applicants must provide proof of licensure and IV certification with their application - Graduates from a state-approved LPN program - Students currently enrolled in a PN program may be accepted contingent upon completion of the PN program by the start of the ADN program - Must have 2.0 cumulative grade point average - o Students must have a 2.0 GPA with NCMC and/or a 2.0 GPA including all college coursework - College transcript supersedes high school transcript - Admission is contingent upon maintaining a 2.0 cumulative grade point average - Applicant must be in good academic standing with NCMC - Complete pre-requisite classes with a "C" or greater (must be completed at least by the semester prior to the nursing program starting): - Anatomy & Physiology 8 credit hours with a lab - Can be taken as two separate 4 credit hour courses with lab - If applicant is transferring in credit from another institution and A&P is not equal to 8 credit hours with lab, a biological science or chemistry course will be required to bring total credits to 8. - General Psychology 3 credit hours - Speech 3 credit hours - English I 3 credit hours - Admission is contingent upon completing a satisfactory background check, negative drug screening and completion of all required immunizations - Any applicant who has been convicted of felonies and/or misdemeanors must discuss this matter with the Director of the ADN Program - If an applicant's drug screen is positive, the student must submit written proof of a current prescription for the appropriate medication.
+Failure to provide documentation will result in the student's dismissal from the program - o If an applicant has graduated the NCMC PN program within the last year, they will not need to complete the background check for the ADN program, only the drug screening.

-Meeting the minimum requirements listed does not guarantee acceptance into the program
+\Meeting the minimum requirements listed does not guarantee acceptance into the program